leddoo/kibi/plan/main.md

 - todo:
+    - better printing for tyck failures.
+        - source info.
-    - tyck.
+        - don't unwrap.
-        - no termination checking yet.
-        - use for inductive.
+    - use tyck for inductive.
     - brck.
         - region inference.
             - how to handle annotations?